minibolt-guide/minibolt/guide/system/operating-system.md

     * > **server name:** minibolt
     * > **password:** PASSWORD [A]

-1. Check "Install OpenSSH server" by pressing the ENTER key and down to select "Done" box and press ENTER again. ⚠️ IMPORTANT!
+1. Check "Install OpenSSH server" by pressing the ENTER key and down to select "Done" box and press ENTER again. ⚠️ IMPORTANT step!

 1. If you want to preinstall some additional software (not recommended), select them, if not, press "done" directly to jump to the installation next step